jaredmessenger/oneID-connect-python/docs/contributing/index.rst

 .. warning::
  Don't submit unrelated changes in the same branch/pull request!
-We would hate to see an amazing pull request get rejected because it contains unrelated code.
+We would hate to see an amazing pull request get rejected because it contains a bug in unrelated code.

 * All new functions and classes **MUST** be documented and accompanied with unit tests.
 * Our coding style follows `PEP 8`_.